huggingface/dataset-viewer/docs/source/statistics.md

 For image data, the distribution of images widths is computed.
 The following measures are returned:

-* minimum, maximum, mean, and standard deviation of widths of image files
+* minimum, maximum, mean, median, and standard deviation of widths of image files
 * number and proportion of `null` values
 * histogram of images widths with 10 bins